vishwajith1/Text_Encode_and_Decode/README.md

 Rail Fence Cipher

-This project/ implementation might not be the best way, My aim was to implement a readable and easy to understand mathmetical manipulation approch of Rail Fence Cypher.
+This project/ implementation might not be the best way, My aim was to implement a readable and easy to understand Rail Fence Cypher using mathmetical manipulation approch.

 Project structure: